appgate/appgate-autoscale/README.md

 #### Down-Scaling

-The bootstrap script will also setup the appliance for down-scaling by creating a shutdown script.
-When the instance is shutdown it will delete its entry on the controller.
+When the instance is shutdown it will delete or deactivate its entry on the controller.

-It is possible to disable this feature by passing the `--no-downscale-script` option to the bootstrap command.

 #### Sharing the Client Hostname

-By default the script will create an appliance configuration using the same hostname for the client hostname as for the peer hostname.
+By default the script will create an appliance configuration using the appliance hostname.
-If you want it to use the client hostname from the template gateway configuration you can pass the `--share-client-hostname` option.
+If you want it to use the unique Client hostname from the template gateway configuration you can pass the `--share-client-hostname` option.

 This is especially useful if you have configured your auto-scaling group to use a load balancer.

-#### Peer Hostname Conflicts
+#### Appliance Hostname Conflicts

-If a gateway with the same peer hostname already exists in the site, the entry will be deleted by the autoscale script.
+If a gateway with the same appliance hostname already exists in the site, the entry will be deleted or deactivated by the autoscale script.
 If the gateway is already activated to the controller the autoscale script will exit and do nothing.

 #### Where to find appgate-autoscale.py